 Related post: Best Juniper Networks J-Flow Monitoring Tools

 ntopng is an open-source web-based traffic analysis tool that does passive network monitoring based on flow data and statistics extracted from observed traffic. ntopng does the packet capture itself; to receive flow data it depends on nProbe, a NetFlow/IPFIX exporter/collector.
 Flow protocols include NetFlow v9, IPFIX, and NetFlow-lite.

 The community version of ntopng is free.
-The professional (small business) and enterprise versions require a paid license, but are free to educational and nonprofit organizations. nProbe can be test-driven for free but is limited to 25000 flows exported; a fully functioning version requires a paid license.
-This limits your ability to use NetFlow — unless you qualify for a free license!
+The professional (small business) and enterprise versions require a paid license, but are free to educational and nonprofit organizations. nProbe can be test-driven for free but a fully functioning version requires a paid license.
+So the use of NetFlow data is limited (unless you qualify for a free license).

-ntopng’s web-based user interface rolls up data into traffic (eg, top talkers), flows, hosts, devices, and interfaces.
-Most categories have multiple views — a mix of charts, tables, and graphs; and in each you can drill down to explore in depth and cross-reference.
-You can sort tables – for instance, selecting the throughput column on the flows table shows the current top bandwidth users.
+ntopng’s web-based user interface rolls up data into traffic (e.g., top talkers), flows, hosts, devices, and interfaces.
+Most categories have multiple views, a mix of charts, tables, and graphs; and in each you can drill down to explore in depth and cross-reference.
+Tables can be sorted – so for instance, selecting the throughput column on the flows table shows the current top bandwidth users.

 The professional version can save and display historical application usage statistics, do active monitoring via SNMP, generate custom traffic reports, and several other additional features.

 The installation package for both ntopng and nProbe is a zip file containing a standard Windows setup wizard.
 The installer will install winpcap (for packet sniffing) if needed.